Alwen, near Denbigh

 Coed Nercwys is located in the Clwydian Range Area of Outstanding Natural Beauty (AONB) near Mold.

-Cyclists may use the Coed Nercwys Circular Trail.
+Cyclists and horse riders may use the Nercwys Circular Walk.

-Coed Nercwys is three miles south east of Mold.
+Coed Nercwys is 4 miles south west of Mold.

 Car parking is free of charge.